How is blood pressure measured?

-Measuring blood pressure in young children can be challenging.
+Although measuring blood pressure will not hurt your child, it can be challenging, especially in younger children.
 Your child’s doctor or nurse will take a few measurements when your child is relaxed.

 Preparing for blood pressure measurement

-- Explain to your child what will happen during the test.
-You may say that it won’t hurt them but that their arm will be squeezed for a few moments.
+Explain to your child what will happen during the blood pressure check.
+You could say that it won’t hurt them but that their arm will be squeezed for a few moments.

-- Help them to feel relaxed before and during the test.
+Help them to feel relaxed before and during the check.

 What happens?